JonathanDelaney/Two-Reasons/README.md

 Originally I had just intended on doing a year by year of the whole century but having decided on the two wars, the resolution of my slider increments had to be on the order of days.
 The process of using (pre 1970) dates in milliseconds along with a slider proved a challenge but a rewarding one to overcome.
 The option to select weekly and monthly, and so on, increments also required some thought to implement correctly and having no working example to go off for any of this it proved to be a great project for learning the extent to which JavaScript could be used to toy around with data.
 <br>
 <br>
 I wanted to be as respectful as possible when presenting the website to the user as the events that I was looking to represent were horrific in nature and if not sensitively portrayed could offend the user and trivialise those events.
-In this endeavor I used the least glitsy animation and kept the aesthetics of the website quite muted and had enough for the user to be kept engaged.
-It being designed as a sortt of study tool lent itself to that sort of design also.
-The introduction I wrote reflected this, I thought it necessary to preface the presentation of such serious events with my clear intentions.
+In this endeavor I used the least glitsy animation and kept the aesthetics of the website quite muted but with just enough for the user to be kept engaged.
+It being designed as a sort of study tool lent itself to that sort of design.
+The introduction I wrote also reflected this, I thought it necessary to preface the presentation of such serious events with a statement of intent.

 ## Mockups

 - Having gone through a few different ideas for the project I just did very rough mockups, in case my idea would change again.
 It did.
 A lot.
 - You can see the dramatic difference between the two.
 I kept on adding features and things which turned the project into something a lot more complicated than i had planned at any point.
-When I added in the different increments there were buttons to along with them, a key when I thought of using custom images for the markers on the map, etc.
+When I added in the different increments there were buttons to along with them, when I thought of using custom images for the markers on the map a key was required, etc.

 * ### Mobile